igormusardo/react-dropdown-tree/README.md

 Type: `string`

 Additional classname for container.
-The container renders with a default classname of `react-dropdown-tree-select`.
+The container renders with a default classname of `react-dropdown-tree`.

 ### clearSearchOnChange